The subject of stool warrants plenty of attention. That’s because your poop color, smell, and shape say a lot about your health.

 Changes to your stool may be harmless and even temporary, suggesting digestive issues, lactose intolerance, or an adverse reaction to fructose or gluten.
 But other times, they may indicate problems as serious as infections or cancer, calling for immediate medical attention and intervention.

 Here’s a handy stool chart — the Bristol Stool Scale — developed by Dr. Ken Heaton in Bristol, England and first published in 1997.
-It is designed to classify the various forms of human stools into seven categories, so you can make some notes on your own poop.
+It is designed to classify the various forms of human stools into seven categories,

 Constipation: Type 1, 2